 WHAT IS CNC?

-This is in contrast to machines that are manually controlled by hand wheels or levers, or mechanically automated by cams alone.
+This contrasts to machines that are manually controlled by hand wheels or levers or mechanically automated by cams alone.

 In modern CNC systems, the design of a mechanical part and its manufacturing program is highly automated.

-Since any particular component might require the use of a number of different tools – drills, saws, etc. – modern machines often combine multiple tools into a single “cell”.
+Since any particular component might require the use of several different tools – drills, saws, etc. – modern machines often combine multiple tools into a single “cell.”

-In other installations, a number of different machines are used with an external controller and human or robotic operators that move the component from machine to machine.
+Several different machines are used in other installations with an external controller and human or robotic operators that move the component from machine to machine.